awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

 }
 ```

-The user account that you use for the migration to DynamoDB must have the following permissions:
+The role that you use for the migration to DynamoDB must have the following permissions:

 ```
 {